LOKE/queue-kit/README.md

 option.
 This is the delay between retries when a message fails to be processed.
 To achieve this a dead letter queue is created and attached to the work queue (via the default direct exchange).
-Because old queues can't be changed via assertQueue, a new will need to be created.
+Because old queues can't be changed via assertQueue, a new one will need to be created.

 ```ts
 await rabbitHelper.assertWorkQueue("new-queue", { retryDelay: 1000 });